blakedietz/house-history/README.md

 Installed a flood light under the cover of the carport.

 We found out that there is a junction box installed in the area.
 It is a bit further back so you'll need longer screws.
 It uses a #8 machined screw.
 We used a #8 machined screw that's 2 inches long.
-We found out that the previous ownersseemed to have used a drill gun to remove the aluminum siding.
+We found out that the previous owners seemed to have used a drill gun to remove the aluminum siding.
 The cut isn't very smooth.

 ### Installed Ring smart doorbell